geneichinose/Practical_Application_Assignment_11.1/README.md

 The plan involves:

 1. Data understanding

     A. An exploration and inventory of the dataset

     B. Identify which features are continuous and numerical versus which are discrete and categorical

     C. Identify the features and target for regression

 2. Data preparation

     A. Window the appropriate ranges of the features and targets

     B. Removal of the data with missing key features

     C. Removal of data outliers as a form of data quality control

     D. Removal of duplicates

     E. Logarithmic and exponential transformations of the target to achieve normal distributions

     F. Encoding categorical data (ordinal or one hot encoding).

 3. Modeling

     A. We will compare RIDGE and LASSO regression

     B. Set up a pipeline workflow to handle the transformations

-    C. Set up a grid search to determine the best regularization hyperparameter alpha
+    C. Set up a grid search to determine the best regularization hyper parameter alpha

     D. The regularization approach allows us to include many features without overfitting.

     E. Examination of the residuals over the target range

     F. Cross validation to check for overfitting

 4. Evaluation

     A. Analysis of Resulting Coefficients

     B. Importance of Coefficients

     C. Target Transform Regressor Test

     D. Coefficient Importance and Variability Analysis

     E. Residual Analysis

 5. Deployment

     A. Direct application: Comparison of the model to kbb.com with two example cars

     B. Key findings

     C. Business Implications

     D. Future Directions

 ## Key findings: